pinobatch/little-things-nes/mmc1a/README.md

 5-bit registers control what parts of memory it makes available to the console.
 The high bit of the program bank register ($E000 D4) is known to control different behavior on the MMC1A revision compared to later revisions.
-On MMC1B and MMC1C, setting D4 to 1 prevents the MMC1 from asserting the battery RAM's chip select, whereas on MMC1A, D4 has no effect on the battery RAM's chip select.
+On the later MMC1B, setting D4 to 1 prevents the MMC1 from asserting the battery RAM's chip select, whereas on MMC1A, D4 has no effect on the battery RAM's chip select.